tbenyon/wordpress_external_login_plugin/readme.txt

 add_action('exlog_hook_action_authenticated', 'my_function_to_do_something_after_authentication', 10, 2);
 `

+- exlog_hook_filter_authenticate_hash

+This hook provides you with the password that the user typed in at the login screen and the hash stored in the database.

+You can use this information to check if the password is correct.

+Returning `true` will authenticate the user and returning `false` will treat them as unauthorised.

+The below example shows how you could use the filter.

+`
+function myExlogHashAuthenticator($password, $hashFromDatabase) {
+    return password_verify($password, $hashFromDatabase);
+}
+add_filter('exlog_hook_filter_authenticate_hash', 'myExlogHashAuthenticator', 10, 2);
+`

 = I need an extra feature.
 Can you add it? =

 Get in contact.
 I'll normally add simple functionality for free and pretty quick!